bogzbonny/yeehaw/_TODO.md

     favour of specifically removing the priorities by the element id of the element being destroyed or replaced

-05. Proper overwrite when writting a transparent character.
+05. Proper overwrite when writing a transparent character.
 Build in functionality to retrieve and draw what the content underneath should be even if it's not currently drawn will require new fn on Element "GetDrawingAtPos" as well as determining the layer order at a given